mnb27/Image-Segmentation/README.md

 Image segmentation is splitting of a image into multiple segments ( different sets of pixels called as blob or super-pixel ) based on some distinctive features .
 Here we are segmenting image into different regions based on pixel color.
-Human eye can easily distinguish different cwolor regions but how we will a computer do ??
+Human eye can easily distinguish different color regions but how we will a computer do ??
 There are various algorithms for color image segmentation, we are using EM Algorithm here.
 Image segmentation is an important technique/tool for rapid digital image processing and is used in various machine learning, computer vision and deep learning applications.